CrazyRobMiles/mDNSWindowsUniversalApps/README.md

 mDNS Manager
 ============

-Helper object tha tmakes it easy for Windows 10 Universal Applications to discover devices using mDNS (or Bonjour) for network discovery.
+Helper object that makes it easy for Windows 10 Universal Applications to discover devices using mDNS (or Bonjour) for network discovery.

-A system can fin dthe hostname, ip address, socket and service name of a partiuclar service being advertised by devices using mDNS on a subnet.
+A system can find the hostname, ip address, socket and service name of a partiuclar service being advertised by devices using mDNS on a subnet.

 Defaults to searching for tcp.http services, but you can search for others.